luposdate3000/luposdate3000/documentation/README-real-world-benchmark-data.md

 | yago3   | 11GB  |
 | yago4   |     ? |

+Currently luposdate3000 is inmemory only, which means, you can only load benchmarks files, which are smaller than Your available RAM.

 You can copy paste execute the following script.
 However, there are some commands (with comments), which will run until your disk-space is consumed.
 Make sure you read the following comments.